alexellis/derek/GET.md

 cp secrets.example.yml secrets.yml
 ```

-Then populate your own values in the file - set `application` to your GitHub application ID and set `secret_key` to the same value of the `derek-secret-key` file.
+Then populate your own values in the file - set `application_id` to your GitHub application ID and set `secret_key` to the same value of the `derek-secret-key` file.

 ### Configure Docker image: